kamon-io/Kamon/README.md

 * __slows__: a simple counter with the number of measured slow requests.
 * __errors__: a simple counter with the number of failures.

-### Naming Segments ###

-By default, the name generator bundled with the `kamon-jdbc` module will use the statement name as tge name to the automatically generated segment (i.e SELECT, INSERT, etc).
-Currently, the only way to override that name would be to provide your own implementation of `kamon.jdbc.JdbcNameGenerator` which is used to assign the segment name

 ### Slow Requests ###

 Requests that take longer to execute than the configured `kamon.jdbc.slow-query-threshold` can be processed by user-defined